keithataylor/fastapi-pgvector-rag/README.md

 # FastAPI pgvector RAG

-A private FastAPI retrieval-augmented generation backend using PostgreSQL, pgvector, LangChain, and OpenAI.
+A FastAPI retrieval-augmented generation backend using PostgreSQL, pgvector, LangChain, and OpenAI.
 It ingests PDF and UTF-8 text documents and returns grounded answers plus the source chunks used.